dreamportdev/Osdev-Notes/04_Userspace/04_System_Calls.md

 Now we have an interrupt that can be called from software in user mode, and a handler that will be called on the supervisor side.

 ### A Quick Example
-We're going to use vector `0xFE` as our system call handler, and assume that your interrupt stub pushes all registers onto the stack before executing the interrupt handler (we're taking this as the `registers_t*` argument).
+We're going to use vector `0xFE` as our system call handler, and assume that your interrupt stub pushes all registers onto the stack before executing the interrupt handler (we're taking this as the `cpu_status_t*` argument).
 We'll also assume that `rdi` is used to pass the system call number, and `rsi` passes the argument to that syscall.
 These are things that should be decided when writing the ABI for your kernel.

 First we'll set up things on the kernel side: